-- Identify controls already in place (e.g., access to ABHR, sharps container) - Use additional measures, if needed (e.g., selection of PPE)8
+- Identify controls already in place (e.g., access to ABHR, sharps container) - Use additional measures, if needed (e.g., selection of PPE)

-Retirement Home: is a retirement home within the meaning of subsection 2(1) of the Retirement Homes Act, 2010.9

-Routine Practices: The system of infection prevention and control practices recommended by the Public Health Agency of Canada to be used with all clients/patients/residents during all care to prevent and control transmission of microorganisms in all health care settings.
+Retirement Home: is a retirement home within the meaning of subsection 2(1) of the Retirement Homes Act, 2010.9 clients/patients/residents during all care to prevent and control transmission of microorganisms in all health care settings.
 They are based on the premise that all blood, body fluids, secretions, excretions, mucous membranes, non-intact skin, or soiled items are potentially infectious.
 These practices are to be used with all clients/patients/residents during all care to prevent and control the transmission of micro-organisms.
-More information can be found in PHO's Routine Practices and Additional Precautions in all Health Care Settings.4
+More information can be found in PHO's Routine Practices and Additional Precautions in all Health Care Settings.